etobi/t3igl/IntegrationGuidelines.md

 Author: Sebastian Michaselsen, sebastian.michaelsen@t3seo.de
 GitHub: https://github.com/smichaelsen/t3igl/

 The Integration Guidelines may intersect or even contradict the official [TYPO3 Coding Guidelines][] in certain points.
-In these cases this document aims put existing rules to discussion in eventually finally update them.
+In these cases this document aims put existing rules to discussion and eventually finally update them.

 ## Table of contents